 Connect and retrieve data from the database

-Let us establish a connection with Amazon RDS for PostgreSQL and then run a simple SELECT query to pull records from the Actor table.
-It confirms the connection is established correctly and the data is accessible.
+Let's establish a connection with Amazon RDS for PostgreSQL and then run a simple SELECT query to pull records from the Actor table.
+The query confirms that the connection is established correctly and the data is accessible.

 Create the DatabaseConnection.cs class (connection strings)